Cross-dressing: Western history

-In Ashkenaz Moses Isserles (1520-1572) writes, "There is a custom to wear masks on Purim, for men to wear women’s clothing, and for women to wear men’s clothing." clearly he saw masks and cross-dressing as common enough to be mentioned as standard custom.
+In Ashkenaz Moses Isserles (1520–1572) writes, "There is a custom to wear masks on Purim, for men to wear women's clothing, and for women to wear men's clothing." clearly he saw masks and cross-dressing as common enough to be mentioned as standard custom.

 In the British and European context, theatrical troupes ("playing companies") were all-male, with the female parts undertaken by boy players.

 The Rebecca Riots took place between 1839 and 1843 in West and Mid Wales.
 They were a series of protests undertaken by local farmers and agricultural workers in response to unfair taxation.
 The rioters, often men dressed as women, took their actions against toll-gates, as they were tangible representations of high taxes and tolls.
 The riots ceased prior to 1844 due to several factors, including increased troop levels, a desire by the protestors to avoid violence and the appearance of criminal groups using the guise of the biblical character Rebecca for their own purposes.
 In 1844 an Act of Parliament to consolidate and amend the laws relating to turnpike trusts in Wales was passed.

 A variety of historical figures are known to have cross-dressed to varying degrees.
 Many women found they had to disguise themselves as men in order to participate in the wider world.
 For example, it is postulated that Margaret King cross-dressed in the early 19th century to attend medical school, as universities at that time accepted only male students.
 A century later, Vita Sackville-West dressed as a young soldier in order to "walk out" with her girlfriend Violet Keppel, to avoid the street harassment that two women would have faced.
 The prohibition on women wearing male garb, once strictly applied, still has echoes today in some Western societies which require girls and women to wear skirts, for example as part of school uniform or office dress codes.
 Cross-dressing practices existed within both an evolving social and cultural environment up until cross-dressing laws became a prevalent part of controlling gender normativity and expression.

 Transvestism

 The terms transvestism and transvestite were coined by Magnus Hirschfeld in 1910.
 In the early 20th century, transvestite referred to cross-dressers, and also a variety of people who would now be considered transgender.

-Though the term was coined as late as the 1910s by Magnus Hirschfeld, the phenomenon is very old, It was referred to as far back as the earliest known civilization.
-It was part of the homosexual movement of Weimar Germany in the beginning, a first transvestite movement of its own started to form since the mid-1920s, resulting in founding first organizations and the first transvestite magazine, Das 3.
+Though the term was coined as late as the 1910s by Hirschfeld, the phenomenon is very old.
+It was referred to as far back as the ancient civilization of Sumer.
+It was part of the first homosexual movement of Weimar Germany in the beginning, a first transvestite movement of its own started to form since the mid-1920s, resulting in founding first organizations and the first transvestite magazine, Das 3.
 Geschlecht.
-The rise of National Socialism stopped this movement from 1933 onwards.
+The rise of Nazism stopped this movement from 1933 onwards.